nkantkumar/pattern-extractor/README.md

 # screening-test

-Negative number test cases is commented.
+Negative number test cases is Ignored.
 To verify please comment the @ignore